How to remove stuck notifications on Android smartphones

 Received a notification on your phone that appears to be stuck and just won't go away?
 Whether it's a voicemail icon or the ghost of an email, there's an easy way to make your phone dismiss the notification from your screen.
 Follow our short guide below to solve the problem!

-Removing a notification
+Removing an Android notification

 There's little that's more annoying than a notification that just won't go away, even when it's no longer relevant.
 Fortunately, there's a simple way to get rid of those troublesome icons with just a few quick taps on the screen – but the method varies slightly depending on which version of Android your device is running.